 The Eagles were at Carolina Coliseum again three years later on August 3, 1975.

-Jon Anderson of Yes has a funny story to tell (in a short video below) about a cream pie attack that happened backstage after the last show with the Eagles.
+Jon Anderson of Yes has a funny story to tell (in a short audio below) about a cream pie attack from the Eagles that happened backstage after the last show with the Eagles.
 The last show was the next night after this show.
 Somehow the police got involved, and the story was even in the newspaper.

 David Hunt, photographer